n-harley/idyo-gw/index.md

+---
+layout: page
-# IDyOG: The Information Dynamics of Gridworld
+title: The Information Dynamics of Gridworld
+---

 #### Statistical modelling of agent behavior in minimalistic gridworld environments.